Bruno Villoutreix Structural bioinformatics and AI-powered drug design

 10. Nougarede A, Popgeorgiev N, Kassem L, Omarjee S, Borel S, Mikaelian I, Lopez J, Gadet R, Marcillat O, Treilleux I, Villoutreix BO, Rimokh R, Gillet G. Breast Cancer Targeting through Inhibition of the Endoplasmic Reticulum-Based Apoptosis Regulator Nrh/BCL2L10.
 Cancer Res.
 2018 Mar 15;78(6):1404-1417.

 11. Louet M, Bitam S, Bakouh N, Bignon Y, Planelles G, Lagorce D, Miteva MA, Eladari D, Teulon J, Villoutreix BO.
 In silico model of the human ClC-Kb chloride channel: pore mapping, biostructural pathology and drug screening.
-Nature Sci Rep. 2017 Aug 3;7(1):7249.
+Sci Rep. 2017 Aug 3;7(1):7249.

 12. Lagorce D, Bouslama L, Becot J, Miteva MA, Villoutreix BO.
 FAF-Drugs4: free ADME-tox filtering computations for chemical biology and early stages drug discovery.
 Bioinformatics.
 2017 Nov 15;33(22):3658-3660.